iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 > Was easy to install particularly for a tech challenged person.
 Only issue is that does not allow me to check out unlike the nsw app<br> :date: __2021-02-12 01:47:53__

-> App makes check-in easy and I like how it remembers dependents for easy future check-ins.
-Would be nice if locations you frequented could be remembered and used in the same way for easy repeat check-ins without needing a code or to huddle around a QR code that someone had posted on the wall.<br> :date: __2021-01-14 07:37:19__

 #### 3-star reviews